pola-rs/polars-book/user_guide/src/dsl/contexts.md

 ## Add columns context

-And finally you can use expression to add column to an existing `DataFrame`
+And finally you can use expressions to add one or multiple columns to an existing `DataFrame`

 #### Lazy add columns